OpenTTD/OpenTTD/readme.txt

 	5. The installation directory (Linux only)
 		Linux:   /usr/share/games/openttd
 	6. The application bundle (Mac OSX only)
-		It includes the OTTD files (grf+lng) and it will work as long as they aren't touched
+		It includes the OpenTTD files (grf+lng) and it will work as long as they aren't touched

 Notes:
 	- Linux in the previous list means .deb, but most paths should be similar for others.
-	- The previous search order is also used for newgrfs and openttd.cfg.
+	- The previous search order is also used for NewGRFs and openttd.cfg.
 	- If openttd.cfg is not found, then it will be created using the 2, 4, 1, 3, 5 order.
 	- Savegames will be relative to the config file only if there is no save/ directory in paths with higher priority than the config file path, but autosaves and screenshots will always be relative to the config file.

-The prefered setup:
+The preferred setup:
 Place 3rd party files in shared directory (or in personal directory if you don't have write access on shared directory) and have your openttd.cfg config file in personal directory (where the game will then also place savegames and screenshots).